 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Not applicable Describe how resources will be allocated among funding categories.
 CDBG Urgent Need Open Submission funding is available to enable prompt response to existing serious and immediate threats to local health and safety.
 Urgent Need Open Submission Projects will receive funding on an open, first-come, first-served basis.
 Uncommitted funds may be recommitted as funds for existing projects or carried forward into the next program year.
-Eligible activities include otherwise eligible CDBG activities in addition to Helene impacted areas including public services and housing new construction projects.

 Describe threshold factors and grant size limits.
-A current declaration of an emergency by the Governor of Virginia relative to a flood, a hurricane, a tornado, an earthquake, or other disaster event, including droughts, snow, and ice conditions.
+A current declaration of an emergency by the Governor of Virginia relative to a flood, a hurricane, a tornado, an earthquake, or other disaster event, not including droughts, snow, or ice conditions.
 OR A current declaration of an immediate and severe health threat by the State Commissioner of Health relative to the complete failure of a public water or sewer system or incident of similar significance.
-Projects are funded based on need, up to \$2.5 million.

 What are the outcome measures expected as a result of the method of distribution?
 DHCD anticipates prompt response to existing serious and immediate threats to local health and safety.
 6 State Program Name: Down Payment Assistance Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
 DPA provides down payment and closing costs assistance to income eligible (80 percent or below area median income (AMI)) first-time homebuyers to obtain homes that are decent, safe and accessible.
 The program goal is to provide homeownership opportunities to households that otherwise may not have the opportunity to own a home.
 By providing these opportunities, DHCD helps to sustain affordable housing units and overall growth in personal wealth and equity for low-income Virginians.
 The DPA program seeks to provide this assistance statewide through local sub-recipients that provide comprehensive homeownership services including for example housing counseling, debt repair services, and foreclosure prevention.